-Cale Makar is a game-time decision for Game 3 between the Colorado Avalanche and the Vegas Golden Knights in the 2026 NHL Western Conference Finals.
-He remains listed as day-to-day after missing Game 1 of the series.
+Cale Makar is listed as questionable for Game 3 between the Colorado Avalanche and the Vegas Golden Knights in the 2026 NHL Western Conference Finals, leaving his status uncertain.

 Without the young star on the ice, the team’s structure changes significantly, forcing adjustments in breakout speed, defensive pairings and power-play execution against a disciplined Vegas forecheck.